 Where do you draw the line?

 To what extent is a factually erroneous Bible authoritative?
 Who decides what is sufficiently theological and therefore infallible?
 It’s interesting that some (please note the “some”) egalitarians have concluded that Paul was simply wrong about his views on gender-distinctive roles.
-I assume Peter was wrong too.
+I assume Peter was wrong, too.
 They were apparently basing their teachings on their cultural understandings rather than divine inspiration.
 Of course, this isn’t just historical minutiae we’re talking about now, but the life of the church.
 Given Paul’s theological defense of these distinctive roles, do we now have theological error in the Bible?
-And if they were wrong about this, why not homosexuality?
+And if the biblical (human) authors were wrong about this, why couldn’t they simply be wrong about other things, such as what Scripture teaches concerning homosexuality?
 If we aren’t tied to the explicit content of the written text, who determines just how far some “progressive” trajectory flows beyond it?
-If the apostles could be bound to their cultural understandings of these issues, why not the concept of hell, or the exclusivity of Christ, or penal substitutionary atonement, or justification by faith?
+If the apostles could be bound to their cultural understandings of these issues, why not the existence of hell, or the exclusivity of Christ, or substitutionary atonement, or justification by faith?
 If we know the Bible affirms things as true that are not, then how do we determine what is true and what is not?
 Where do you draw the line, and on what basis do you draw it there?

 I’m not saying that anyone who denies inerrancy cannot be a sincere evangelical Christian.
 I’m also not saying there’s an unavoidable slippery slope from a rejection of inerrancy into liberalism.
 There are many wonderful Christians who do not accept the idea of inerrancy.
 Thankfully, many of these brothers and sisters continue to view the Bible as the authoritative Word of God, and they seek to draw their theology and practices from Scripture.
 I appreciate their dependence on Scripture, but I believe it to be inconsistent with their rejection of inerrancy.
 I think to the extent they are thinking and living biblically it is despite their rejection of inerrancy.
 Actually, many of these believers live as functional inerrantists even though they dismiss inerrancy.
 They enjoy the residual security of the very doctrine they deny.